 - Purchase a policy from an insurer licensed in the state

-Florida motorcycle insurance requirements are different from its auto requirements in that motorcyclists don’t have to purchase insurance unless they don’t wear a helmet or are charged in an accident.
+Florida motorcycle insurance requirements are different from its auto requirements, auto insurance quote comparisons, and in that motorcyclists don’t have to purchase insurance unless they don’t wear a helmet or are charged in an accident.

 Learn More About Motorcycle Insurance